How effective can simple ordinal peer grading be?: Preliminaries

 All students that participated in the exam will have to participate in grading as well.
 The goal of the first task is to balance their grading load.
 This is done by distributing (copies of) each paper to the students so that each exam paper is given to exactly $k$ students and each student receives exactly $k$ (distinct) exam papers.
 The $k$ papers that a student receives form her {\em bundle}.
 These are the exam papers which the student has to grade.
 Crucially, the bundle of a student should not contain her own exam paper.

-A $k$-regular bipartite graph $G=(U,V,E)$ with $n$ nodes on each side of the bipartition (called an $(n,k)$-bundle graph in \cite{CKV15}) can be used to represent the distribution of exam papers to students.
+A $k$-regular bipartite graph $G=(U,V,E)$ with $n$ nodes on each side of the bipartition (called bundle graph) can be used to represent the distribution of exam papers to students.
 Each node of sets $U$ and $V$ represents a student.
 An edge of the graph $G$ between a node $u\in U$ and a node $v\in V$ indicates that the exam paper of the student corresponding to node $u$ is in the bundle of the student corresponding to node $v$.
 The restriction on the degree of the nodes of set $U$ means that each exam paper is given to exactly $k$ students and the restriction on the degree of the nodes of $V$ means that all bundles have size $k$.

-In our previous work, we considered bundle graphs that satisfy a particular structural property, namely they contain no cycle of length $4$.
-This was a technical constraint that was required only in our theoretical analysis.
-Experimental results in that paper indicate that uniformly random $k$-regular bipartite graphs are almost as good as bundle graphs.
-These are the bundle graphs we considered in the current work.
+In \citep{CKV15}, we considered bundle graphs that satisfy a particular structural property, namely they contain no cycle of length $4$.
+This was a technical constraint, required only in theoretical analysis.
+Simulation results in that paper indicate that uniformly random $k$-regular bipartite graphs are almost as good as bundle graphs.
+These are the bundle graphs we consider in the current work.
 A random $k$-regular graph can be built as follows.
-Starting from the complete bipartite graph $K_{n,n}$ with node sets $U$ and $V$, first remove the edges between nodes corresponding to the same students in $U$ and $V$.
+Starting from the complete bipartite graph $K_{n,n}$ with node sets $U$ and $V$, first remove the edges between nodes corresponding to the same student in $U$ and $V$.
 Then, draw a perfect matching uniformly at random among all perfect matchings of $K_{n,n}$ that do not include previously removed edges.
-Repeat this step $k$ times; this is possible due to Hall's matching theorem since, at the beginning of every step, the edges that have not previously been removed form a regular bipartite graph.
-The union of the edges in the $k$ perfect matchings forms the bundle graph.
+The edges in the $k$ perfect matchings obtained by repeating the above step $k$ times form the bundle graph.\footnote{Equivalently, we can start from $K_{n,n}$, obtain $k$ perfect matchings (by selecting each of them uniformly at random among all perfect matching of $K_{n,n}$ that do not include edges that have been included in previous matchings), and then rename the nodes in one side of the bipartition so that no student is assigned a bundle that contains her exam paper.
+This alternative process is used in our formal analysis in Appendix~\ref{app:sec:formal}.}